-Following advice from the expert Joint Committee on Vaccination and Immunisation (JCVI), during Autumn 2023 the health board is recommending a single dose of Covid-19 vaccine be offered to:
+Following advice from the expert Joint Committee on Vaccination and Immunisation (JCVI), during Autumn 2024 the health board is recommending a single dose booster of the Covid-19 vaccine be offered to:

-• individuals aged 6 months to 64 years in a clinical risk group, as defined in tables 3 and 4 of the COVID-19 chapter of the Green Book
+individuals aged 6 months to 64 years in a clinical risk group, as defined in tables 3 and 4 of the Green Book

 All eligible individuals will receive an appointment invitation from their local health board.